 For full Prescribing Information, visit rxabbvie.com/pdf/humira.pdf

-1. HUMIRA Injection [package insert].
+References: 1.
+HUMIRA Injection [package insert].
 North Chicago, IL: AbbVie Inc. 2.
-Jaffe GJ, Dick AD, Brézin AP, et al. Adalimumab in Patients with Active Noninfectious Uveitis.
+Ramanan AV, Dick AD, Jones AP, et al. Adalimumab plus methotrexate for uveitis in juvenile idiopathic arthritis.
 N Engl J Med.
-2016;375(10):932-943. doi:10.1056/NEJMoa1509852.
-3. Nguyen QD, Merrill PT, Jaffe GJ, et al. Adalimumab for prevention of uveitic flare in patients with inactive non-infectious uveitis controlled by corticosteroids (VISUAL II): a multicentre, double-masked, randomised, placebo-controlled phase 3 trial.
+2017;376(17):1637-1646.
+3. Jaffe GJ, Dick AD, Brezin AP, et al. Adalimumab in patients with active noninfectious uveitis.
+N Engl J Med.
+2016;375(10):932-943.
+4. Nguyen QD, Merrill PT, Jaffe GJ, et al. Adalimumab for prevention of uveitic flare in patients with inactive non-infectious uveitis controlled by corticosteroids (VISUAL II): a multicentre, double-masked, randomised, placebo-controlled phase 3 trial.
 Lancet.
-2016;388(10050):1183-1192. doi:10.1016/S0140-6736(16)31339-3.
+2016;388(10050):1183-1192.